 Categories:

-– Generally this is an all male crew but there are no restrictions on crew composition
+Open – Often this is an all male crew but there are no restrictions on crew composition so everyone get a chance to race.

 Women – for all female crews.
-The drummer and steerer (sweep or helm) must also be female
+The drummer and sweep (the person steering the boat) are also female

 Mixed – Standard 20’s crew can have a minimum 5 male paddlers to a maximum of 10 male paddlers (excludes drummer and sweep)